How It Feels

 - You do not keep a detailed diary of your daily

-activities and symptoms.
+- You don't start the recorder when you have symptoms.
 The intermittent recorder will give accurate results

 - The electrodes are not in the right spot.